Fight Background Check Errors with Background Check Lawyers.

 Unfortunately, the answer to this is no.

-However, if you do lose out on an opportunity because of a background check error, the background check company can be held legally accountable and may have to fix their mistakes and pay you money.
-Call us to learn more.
+However, if you do lose out on an opportunity because of a background check error, the background check company can be held legally accountable.
+They have to fix their mistakes and pay you money.